Domain-invariant Clinical Representation Learning by Bridging Data Distribution Shift across EMR Datasets: Experiments

 \subsubsection{Sepsis Source Dataset from PhysioNet Dataset}

-Our method is a validation-based work, with the primary aim of confirming the feasibility of our approach.
-This necessitates that the source dataset possesses several key characteristics, including but not limited to:

-\begin{itemize} \item Reproducibility for Readers: The dataset should be easily reproducible for readers and researchers interested. \item Widely Recognized Benchmark: It should be a benchmark dataset commonly employed in the field of EMR analysis, ensuring the relevance and applicability. \item Comparison with So SOTA (State-of-the-Art) Baselines: The dataset should lend itself to straightforward comparisons with SOTA EMR transfer learning baselines, such as Distcare~\cite{ma2021distilling}. \item Inclusion of Typical Clinical Lab Test Time Series Features: It should contain time series features representative of typical clinical lab tests. \end{itemize}

-PhysioNet Dataset~\cite{reyna2019early} aligns well with our research objectives, being a typical, open-source, well-known dataset, and it offers a substantial volume of data for rigorous experimentation.
-So we take the PhysioNet Dataset as our source dataset, and pre-train the Teacher Model based on the Sepsis prediction.
-This dataset has been curated from ICU patients across three hospitals and collected over the past decade.
-The dataset is characterized by a rich combination of hourly summaries of vital signs (e.g., heart rate, pulse oximetry), as well as laboratory measurements(e.g., creatinine, calcium).
-Specifically, the dataset containes 34 distinct clinical variables: 8 vital sign variables and 26 laboratory variables.
-Statistics of PhysioNet Dataset are listed in Appendix~\ref{appendix 1}.
+The PhysioNet dataset~\cite{reyna2019early}, chosen for its comprehensive nature and widespread use in the field, serves as our source dataset for pre-training the teacher model on sepsis prediction.
+This dataset comprises ICU patient records from three hospitals collected over the past decade.
+It contains 34 distinct clinical variables, including 8 vital signs and 26 laboratory measurements, with hourly summaries of vital signs (e.g., heart rate, pulse oximetry) and laboratory measurements (e.g., creatinine, calcium).